Frequently Asked Questions

 How many times do I need to train and how quickly will I see results?

-The idea is to replace one to two of your conventional sports sessions with one EMS workout.
-To see optimum results, EMS should be used once a week in additional to one or two conventional sports activities, or twice a week, if you are currently too busy to work out.
-First changes can usually be seen after four sessions, depending on lifestyle.
+The idea is to replace one of your conventional training sessions with one EMS workout.
+To see optimum results, EMS can either be used once a week in addition to one or two conventional workouts, or twice a week, if you are currently pressed for time.
+Changes can usually be seen after four sessions or less depending on your lifestyle.
 Scientific studies have shown the following results over a 12-week period using the E-Pulsive training program: 9% body fat loss, 30% increase in strength, 89% of people felt stronger and fitter.

 Can I do EMS as an addition to my normal workout routine?

 Yes, you can.
-Ideal additions to EMS training are low to medium-intensity stretching activities such as yoga and Pilates as well as any type of cardio training.
-The recovery phase of an EMS session is typically two days and therefore the equivalent of a conventional personal trainer session.
-No high-intensity resistance training should be done during the recovery phase.
+Ideal additions to EMS training include activities such as yoga or Pilates as well as any type of cardio training.
+The recovery phase of an EMS session is typically 24 to 48 hours, similar to a conventional training session.
+High-intensity resistance training, e.g. lifting heavy weights, is another great addition to EMS training but should be avoided during the recovery phase.
 All other sports related activities can be continued as normal.